dzeke/Blended-Near-Optimal-Tools/README.md

     b.
 In Matlab, add the target folder where you downloaded the files to your Matlab path
     c.
 Install the General Algebraic Modeling System (GAMS) version 24.3.3 or more recent
        - Download from www.gams.com.
        - In Matlab, add the directory where you installed GAMS to the Matlab Path.
 On the Ribbon, select Home tab=>Environment=>Set Path.
-In the Set Path window, click the Add with subfolders… button and navigate to the directory where you installed GAMS.
+In the Set Path window, click the Add with subfoldersâ€¦ button and navigate to the directory where you installed GAMS.
        - Set the Matlab directory to the same folder
     d.
 At the Matlab command prompt, enter: